 Why Your Business Should Have New York City Phone Numbers

 Entering a new market or starting a business requires connections.
 You need a way to introduce your product and promote it so that potential customers know it exists.
-One way to create and build on connections is by having a local phone number.
+One way to create and build on connections is by purchasing a US phone number.
 Locals recognize phone numbers with their area codes and are more likely to do business with such companies than with those they don’t recognize.
 And so, if you plan to expand your business to the city of New York, getting an NYC phone number is the first step.

 With local New York City phone numbers, you can tap the NYC market without necessarily relocating.
-A virtual business number enables you to contact customers near and far at more reasonable rates than traditional phone lines.
+A virtual phone number enables you to contact customers near and far at more reasonable rates than traditional phone lines.
 And since you have a local number, you can also advertise your brand and product in local directories and communities, bringing target audiences closer to your business.
 Whether your enterprise is located in another state or internationally, it is a smart business move to have New York City phone numbers.
 You will gain access to millions of people without having to find a store location in the high-rent areas of NYC.

 New York City Area Codes